Blas Infante: Politics

 In 1913 Catalan nationalist Francesc Cambó came to Seville to give a speech.
 While visiting, he offered financial assistance to Blas Infante to start an Andalusian newspaper, but because there were strings attached, Infante refused.
 On several other occasions he refused offers to work with Catalan nationalists.

 In 1915 he published one of his main works - Ideal Andaluz - which described Andalusian identity as a hybrid of Spanish and Morisco identity.
 In it he used Andalusia of an example of cultural fusion that was expected to occur more in the future.
 He framed the reconquista as a catastrophe that ended a bright period of cultural splendor.

 Infante described himself as a socialist, and had staunchly left-wing beliefs, combined with regionalism and nationalism.
 His views are also considered an example of agrarian socialism, given Infante's emphasis on the need to free the Andalusian countryside from landowners.

 While some scholars such as González de Molina and Sevilla Guzmán described Infante as a separatist, publicly Infante limited his proposals to the creation of extensively autonomous Andalusia within federal or confederal Spain.
 On 16 June 1917, he gave a speech at the Andalusian Center in Seville where he advocated for a federal republic style of government.

 Infante greatly contributed to the development of Andalusian identity, describing Andalusia as a nation with distinct history and unique identity, and outlined land reform, education reform, identity and patriotism as objectives essential for the regeneration of Andalusia.
 Infante argued that socioeconomic problems of Andalusia were a direct result of colonial policies implemented by Madrid after the Catholic Reconquest in 1492, resulting in regional degradation and isolation of Andalusia.
 He also idealized the Al-Andalus era of Andalusia, describing it as the "golden age" of Andalusian history and an important marker of regional identity.

 However, Infante also defined Andalusians as ethnic Christians and traces Andalusian roots to the pro-Islamic, Christian population.
 As a left-wing activist, socialist and a republican, Blas Infante was executed by Spanish Nationalists in August 1936, in the beginning of the Spanish Civil War.
 His ideas contrasted sharply with the fascist Francoists who sought to repress the traces Andalusia's Islamic past.

 Francoists claimed that he used the radio in his house to communicate with Communists, but in reality it was just a regular receiving radio.

 Research on Andalusian culture

 He frequently emphasized that Andalusia had far more Arab influence than the rest of Spain.
 He wrote about Arab influence on the famous Spanish Flamenco dance.
 The Moriscos who fled to the mountains of Andalusia and were protected by Spanish Roma as fellow outcasts, who then picked up elements of Morisco music and dance, which then became adopted by the Spanish.

 Death

 Blas Infante was shot by Francoists on the morning of 11 August 1936 at kilometer 4 of the highway from Seville to Carmona.
-His body was probably buried in the Pico Reja mass grave.
+His body was likely buried in the Pico Reja mass grave.